Quantum noncommutative ABJM field theory: four- and six-point functions: Scalar field six-point functions

-Using the same arguments as above we conclude that the only diagrams contributing to the scalar field 6-correlator $\big<XXXXXX\big>$ from gauge-scalar sector are gauge-fermion-loops of first category in Fig.\ref{fig:Fig6-pointfirstclass}.
+Using the same arguments as before we conclude that the only diagrams contributing to the scalar field 6-correlator $\big<XXXXXX\big>$ from gauge-scalar sector are gauge-fermion-loops of the first category in figure \ref{fig:Fig6-pointfirstclass}.
 Since their integrands share the following numerator structure up to constant pre-factors:

 there is no momentum function without commutative limit from these diagrams.